openstack-archive/tripleo-docs/doc/source/introduction/architecture.rst

 ^^^^^^^^^^^^^^^^^^^

 Whole part of planning your deployment is based on concept of **overcloud roles**.

-Roles are stored in the Tuskar DB, and are used through interaction with the Tuskar API.
 A role brings together following things:

 * An image; the software to be installed on a node
 * A flavor; the size of node suited to the role